Paste a url where

 Above we see refueling ops being carried out on Minmus!
 With a full tank here we can reach out to most (possibly all?) places in the Kerbol system.
 Takes a long time to drill and refine.
 Those fuel cells come in handy to keep the ops going 24/7 so you can time warp through it without too much pain and the heat radiator should keep the temps under control.
 Having an engineer on board for the efficiency boost doesn’t hurt either!
 Do not forget to TURN OFF THE FUEL CELLS when done refueling.
 They will eat your fuel in the time warps of interplanetary travel.

 Thanks for downloading!
-Go try it out… and if you like the design, up-votes make me happy. ;-D
+Go try it out… and if you like the design, your up-votes do make me happy and are a great way to encourage posting another design. ;-D

 Do you really want to downvote this?